Language selection

 • (iii) is in or on a cadaver, a body part or other human remains; or

-• (b) a drug in dosage form whose sale is permitted or otherwise authorized under the Food and Drugs Act or a human pathogen or toxin contained in such a drug.
+• (b) a drug in dosage form or a device whose sale is permitted or otherwise authorized under the Food and Drugs Act or a human pathogen or toxin contained in such a drug or device.

 • (c) [Repealed, 2012, c.
 19, s.
 752]